SAP-samples/abap-platform-rap-workshops/rap4xx/rap400/exercises/ex1/README.md

 You've already chosen a group ID `####` and created the ABAP package **`ZRAP400_TRAVEL_####`** in the previous [Getting Started](/exercises/ex0/README.md) section.

 The focus of this session is on learning how to create ABAP unit test for an OData service built with the ABAP RESTful Application Programming Model (RAP).
-Therefore, we will generate a standard RAP service and enhanced its transactional behavior with BO specific business logic due to time constrainst.
+Therefore, we will generate a standard RAP service and enhance its transactional behavior with BO specific business logic due to time constrainst.

 ## Exercise 1.1 - Generate a basic transactional RAP Service